eneim/toro/README.md

 ## 1. Main features:

-- Auto start media playback after RecyclerView layout has been settled down.
+- Auto start media playback after RecyclerView layout has been laid out.
 - Auto start/pause/resume media base on RecyclerView scroll state.
-- Auto save latest media last playback position and resume from there later (*note: in Android default Media Player API, depend on Video's format and codec, the resume timestamp may varies*).
+- Auto save latest media last playback position and resume from there later.
 - Customizable playback behavior:
-  - Customizable playback Strategy to decide the best component to start playback.
+  - Selective playback by **ToroStrategy**: among many playable items, Strategy finds the best one to start playback.
   - UI-based approach: you see the Video, then it can play. **Default**: you see 75% of the Video then it can start playing. **Advance**: you decide how much the visible Video should trigger the playback.
 See [Wiki](https://github.com/eneim/Toro/wiki) for more details.

 - Powerful, flexible and highly customizable API.
 See [Wiki](https://github.com/eneim/Toro/wiki) for more details.

-- Selective playback: among many playable items, Strategy helps find the best one to start playback.

 - Extensions: ExoPlayer (v2, v1), (legacy) Android MediaPlayer API.